By Kunal Banerji

 Innovative pricing and payment plans

-This is obviously dependant on the original land prices and current debt situation.
+This is obviously dependent on the original land prices and current debt situation.
 But it would be pertinent, nay, necessary, to examine pricing/payment strategies that would leverage the assets and future earnings, in order to make it highly attractive to investors.

 The Indian diaspora has always been an attractive source of sales for the Indian real estate market.
 However, many NRIs and PIOs have “burnt their fingers”, by unscrupulous builders, especially in North India.
 Well we have to turn things around.
 Be more professional.
 Arm ourselves with legal experts, bankers, and international channel partners of repute.
 We need to earn their trust.
 We must turn negativity to positivity.